 We know that knowledge is power and ignorance is NOT bliss.
-Last month, we talked about choice and making your own choices, but this month we are adding “informed” to making choices.
-We all need knowledge to make informed choices, but when it comes to sex and sexual relationships people with disabilities are given the message that they don’t need this information, this isn’t for them.
-But we all have the right to learn and become informed and when we aren’t informed, we may suffer.
+We all need knowledge to make informed choices, but when it comes to sex and sexual relationships, people with disabilities are given the message that they don’t need this information; this isn’t for them.
+But we all have the right to learn and become informed; when we aren’t, we may suffer.

-This right is very specific about what knowledge people with I/DD want and need.
-They are asking people to go beyond friendship, meeting partners and wondering what a healthy relationship is.
-They are asking for access to information about sex such as what is sex?
-And, wondering how to have a safe and healthy sexual relationship, as well as reproductive health.
+This right is very specific about what knowledge people with intellectual and developmental disabilities (I/DD) want and need.
+They are asking people to go beyond friendship, meeting partners, and wondering what a healthy relationship is.
+They are asking for access to information about sex, such as “what is sex?”.
+And they are wondering how to have a safe and healthy sexual relationship and reproductive health.

 “I have a right to learn about sex, safe and healthy sexual relationships, and reproductive health.”